Noblesse013/Noblesse013/README.md

 Thanks for stopping by.
 I have a few things you can check out!
 Now?
 I'm hoping to level up in Python!
 Game's not over!😵‍💫
 - I'm a second-year student studying Computer Science and Engineering at the Brac University!
-- I'm currently learning  Linear Algebra for ML as a beginner , Bash Commands, SQL -I'm improving my knowledge about Data Structure with the help of Python.<p />
+- I'm currently learning  Linear Algebra for ML as a beginner , Bash Commands, SQL
+- I'm improving my knowledge about Data Structure with the help of Python.<p />
 <p align="right"> <img src="https://komarev.com/ghpvc/?username=Noblesse013&label=Goldberg%20views&color=f1495c&style=transparent" alt="Noblesse013" /> </p>